 }

-In simple terms when user submits the form controller calls the mailable class and passes all user-entered data as an array to the construct method while the build method will create a mail object and generate view with the markdown() function.
+In simple terms when a user submits the form controller calls the mailable class and passes all user-entered data as an array to the construct method while the build method will create a mail object and generate a view with the markdown() function.

 Create Controller